THE BEST OLD FASHIONED APPLE CRISP

 - Serve and enjoy!
 (Makes approx. 3 to 4 servings).

 Skillet stove top method: The reason we start our apples on the stove top is because we are super picky about the tenderness of the apples, as well as the syrup consistency.
 We like the apples to be soft and tender, but not mushy.
 Additionally, we like the apple syrup to be slightly thick, but not runny or overly gooey.
 By starting the apples on the stove top skillet, you have a lot more control.
 If you like your apples less tender, then stop the skillet stove top cooking early, conversely if you like your apples really soft, cook them longer.
-Additionally, if you like a lot of syrup, add more cornstarch/water (slurry), etc.
+Additionally, if you like a lot of syrup, add more cornstarch/water (slurry), etc. The beauty of this recipe is that you can not only taste test the recipe for flavor before it goes in the oven, but you can determine the apple tenderness so you won’t end up with crunchy apples.
+Cook them until they reach your level of desired tenderness.
+To us, there is nothing worse than crunchy apples in an apple crisp.

 Storage: Cover with plastic wrap at room temperature, but if keeping longer than a few days, store in the refrigerator to preserve the freshness.
 My guess is that it won’t last that long that it will need refrigerated.
 This recipe is great to make in advance or it also freezes well.
 See the freezer notes at the bottom of the recipe.